sagemath/sagewiki_to_gh-2022-10-10/dayscambridge2/sprints.md

  * Implement the algorithm from Schaefer-Stoll which does the general case

- * Implement the algorithm in the reducible case due to Jeechul Woo, if we can find out what it is.
+ * Implement the algorithm in the reducible case due to Jeechul Woo.

  * Compute the 3-Selmer ranks of all curves of conductor up to 1000

- People: ''Robert Miller'', William Stein, Victor Miller, Jeechul Woo (Noam's student) ??
+ People: ''Robert Miller'', William Stein, Victor Miller, Jeechul Woo (Noam's student; around only Thu, Fri)

 == Compute statistics about distribution of Heegner divisors and Kolyvagin divisors modulo primes p ==